Title: Animals on Campus

 Any animal being used as a service animal inside any university-controlled building should wear a harness or other identifying device to identify it as a service animal.

-In order for the Office for Inclusion, Diversity & Equal Opportunity to help facilitate the use of a service animal on campus, employees using service animals inside any University-controlled building must notify in advance the Office for Inclusion, Diversity & Equal Opportunity of the need to use a service animal during employment.
+In order for the Office of Equity to help facilitate the use of a service animal on campus, employees using service animals inside any University-controlled building must notify in advance the Office of Equity of the need to use a service animal during employment.
 In order for the Office of Disability Resources in Office of Educational Services for Students (ESS) to help facilitate the use of a service animal on campus, students using service animals inside any University-controlled building must notify in advance the Office of Disability Resources of the need to use a service animal.

 The university reserves the right to require the individual to present documentation from a veterinarian that the service animal is in good health and has appropriate shots and is in compliance with all applicable state and local health laws, especially when (1) the service animal will reside on campus in a residence hall, (2) will be present on a regular basis in a classroom or employment setting on campus, or (3) in the case of a medical emergency related to the animal such as an animal bite.
 The individual may be asked to present updated documentation annually.
 The University reserves the right to request documentation that the animal has been trained to act as a service animal.

 Service animals may enter any building or classroom with the person they accompany.
 The individual with the service animal takes full responsibility for the needs and behavior of the animal.
 Animal waste must be picked up and disposed of properly.